 A Maltese word for peace, the name of Sliema gives this town a good introduction.
 Certainly things have changed from the day when the name was originally associated with Sliema, but today it remains a prominently important and sought-after hub on Malta.
-With its ever-changing yet recognisably stable facets, Sliema is a preferred place to live with a number of high yielding opportunities of investment within the real estate market.
+With its ever-changing yet recognisably stable facets, Sliema is a preferred place to live with a number of high yielding opportunities of investment within the Sliema Property real estate market.

 The town was originally nothing more than yet another fishing village.
 It was the colonial period which turned it into a fashionable and chic resort wherein the wealthy families of Valletta, and the south especially, liked to purchase their house by the sea.
 The result was a string of elegant Victorian houses built by architects of the period who favoured the typical British style of facade, combining the bay window with the traditional wooden balcony and the occasional Art Deco motif.

-The Sliema real estate market is considered Malta’s prime area for investment for both locals and expatriates.
+The real estate market in this area is considered Malta’s prime area for investment for both locals and expatriates.
 Over the years, the promenade has been developed into one of the finest skylines in the Mediterranean.
 These seafront apartments come in most shapes and sizes with varied layouts, the majority of this prime real estate being between two and four bedroom apartments with medium to large sized terraces overlooking the Mediterranean.
-Looking into the side streets of Sliema you will find a number of apartment buildings as well as lovely townhouses.
+Looking into the side streets you will find a number of apartment buildings as well as lovely townhouses.
 These townhouses are impressive houses that go back years, all having 2/3 floors, with high ceilings and back yards.
 Very hard to find one available – those that are – are set at a premium price.
 The Sliema area has a huge rental demand since it is a five to ten minute walk or a bus ride to either St. Julian’s or the Sliema Ferries area - where most office space is located.
-Many expatriates also prefer to be in Sliema.
+Many expatriates also prefer to be in this area.
 With no real cost of transport to the place of work, it is an ideal place to live.
 This demand also encourages rental investors to continue to purchase in this town.
 There are a number of four star and five star hotels that also accommodate the booming tourism market.

 Today Sliema is a constant hub of activity, constantly on the go.
 Sandwiched between the equally busy towns of Gzira and St Julian's, it is a hot spot for expatriates, tourists, students and locals alike.
 The main road around which most activity happens is Tower Road stretches from the Gzira front all the way to St Julian's.
 Sliema also offers excellent wining and dining options as well as coffee shops and choice shopping opportunities for all.
 Apart from the small shops along Sliema's Promenade and up along Tower Road, one can find a concentration of high street shops at the “The Plaza Shopping Mall” which is located just off the Ferries and at ”The Point Shopping Mall” that is situated at Tigne Point -the largest shopping centres on the Maltese Islands.
 The Ferries area is renowned for its café and restaurant culture located just in the middle of all shops.
 A strip of a couple hundred metres provides a choice of very busy but excellent coffee shops, restaurants and pubs.